 Breast cancer screening tests are designed to find cancer in people who do not have symptoms.
 The hope is that finding cancer earlier will prevent cancer deaths.
 Research has tried to measure how well screening tests are doing this.
-Current breast cancer screening options include mammograms, breast exam by a healthcare provider, and breast self-exam.
+Current breast cancer screening options include mammograms and a breast exam by a healthcare provider.

 The USPSTF is a panel of experts in medicine that reviews research and develops guidelines for disease prevention and screening.
 The American Cancer Society (ACS) and American Congress of Obstetricians and Gynecologists (ACOG) also provide guidelines for screening.
 These organizations create their guidelines based on their interpretation of current research.